A guide to Next.js layouts and nested layouts - LogRocket Blog

 app directory defines a route or nested route and requires a special

 page.js file to render its respective UI.
+For instance:

 The

-layout.js file at the top level is the root layout that is shared across all pages in the application.
-This file is required and would have the following structure by default:
+layout.js file that will be shared across all pages in the application.
+A root layout file is required and should include the

 export default function RootLayout({ children }) { return ( <html lang="en"> <body>{children}</body> </html> ); }

-Note: Editor’s note: This article was updated on 19 February 2024 to discuss new file conventions (layouts and templates) introduced in Next.js 14, demonstrate how component remounting and state management differ in layouts vs. templates, add a section on parallel routes, and ensure all code examples are up to date and compile correctly.